szerrade-uw/Cropbox.jl/docs/src/tutorials/gdd.md

 @system Temperature
 ```

-For this tutorial, we will be using the following CSV file containing weather data from Beltsville, Maryland in 2002.
+For this tutorial, we will be using the following DataFrame containing weather data from Beltsville, Maryland in 2002.

 ```@example Cropbox
-weather = CSV.read("weather.csv", DataFrame) |> unitfy

 first(weather, 3)
 ```
 \